University Prerequisite Courses (CATP)

 - LUI Number, for applicants under 25 years of age

 There are no religious, racial or academic restrictions placed on admission.
-However, the school reserves the right to withhold entry if it seems likely that the student would not benefit from the education offered at Hubbard’s School.
+However, the school reserves the right to withhold entry if it seems likely that the student would not benefit from the education offered.
 Students who have not been involved in formal studies in recent years, should have an initial consultation with the Principal to ascertain whether any formal preparatory units or additional tuition may be necessary prior to the commencement of the course.
 These may incur additional costs.